-The Human Rights Center launched a Technology and Human Rights Program in 2015 to strengthen the use of emerging technologies in human rights investigations and prosecutions.
-We have since launched the first university-based Human Rights Investigations Lab of its kind to conduct open source investigations for international organizations, news outlets, and courts.
+Building on longstanding work in the field, the Human Rights Center launched a Technology and Human Rights Program in 2015 to strengthen the use of emerging technologies in human rights investigations and prosecutions.
+We have since created the first university-based Human Rights Investigations Lab of its kind to conduct open source investigations for international organizations, news outlets, and courts.
 The lab collaborates with Amnesty International’s Digital Verification Corps to train students to verify publicly available information on potential war crimes and hate crimes and to rapidly respond to human rights crises.
 The lab also works with legal partners to conduct open source investigations for legal accountability and convenes experts to establish protocols for digital evidence.

 History: Using emerging technologies in human rights investigations

 For more than 23 years, the Human Rights Center has been engaged in cutting-edge human rights investigations worldwide.
 Faculty Director Eric Stover organized exhumations of mass graves in Iraq, the former Yugoslavia, Rwanda, and elsewhere.
 At the request of the chief prosecutor for the International Criminal Tribunal for Rwanda, Stover conducted a mass grave survey in Rwanda—the first of its kind—that later linked several accused to genocide.
 This evidence helped convict scores of accused, including Radovan Karadzic, Saddam Hussein, and Jean-Paul Akayesu.